 - (1) Commingled equity funds are highly liquid and can be redeemed within short-term periods of time.
 The System's investments of this type consist of institutional investment funds one international ACWIexUS equity fund that is diversified across developed and emerging market countries and sectors and two domestic large cap equity index funds (S&P 500 Index and Russell 1000 Index).
-The fair value of these investment types has been determined using the NAV per share of the investments. - (2) Commingled real estate fund: The System's two commingled real estate funds are a core investment strategy designed to deliver a relatively high level of current income combined with moderate appreciation potential.
-It is comprised of institutional quality office, retail, residential and industrial investments in major markets throughout the U.S. The redemption frequency of the real estate fund is quarterly, if liquidity is available, with a notice of redemption 45 days before the end of a quarter. - (3) Commingled fixed income funds: The System's commingled fixed income fund is fairly liquid and can be redeemed within short periods of time.
-This is an institutional quality fund that invests in high, medium, and low grade instruments such as U.S. treasuries, investment grade corporates, securitized products, and derivatives.
-The fund is designed to provide current income through tactical positioning.
-The fair value of these investment types has been determined using the NAV per share of the investments.

-- (4) Private real estate funds: The System's six private real estate funds are designed to act as a diversifier and alpha generator to the core real estate portfolio.
+The fair value of these investment types has been determined using the NAV per share of the investments. - (2) Commingled real estate fund: The System's commingled real estate funds are a core investment strategy designed to deliver a relatively high level of current income combined with moderate appreciation potential.
+It is comprised of institutional quality office, retail, residential and industrial investments in major markets throughout the U.S. The redemption frequency of the real estate fund is quarterly, if liquidity is available, with a notice of redemption 45 days before the end of a quarter. - (3) Private real estate funds: The System's private real estate funds are designed to act as a diversifier and alpha generator to the core real estate portfolio.
 Investments are made in middle-market assets across various domestic and international regions and sectors such as industrial, multifamily, office, and retail.
 The strategies focus on identifying investments with pricing dislocations that can be renovated, repurposed, and exited at opportunistic levels.
-The investment period is generally 3-5 years with a lifespan of 10-12 years. - (5) Private Debt/Private Credit direct lending funds: The System's three direct lending funds are each invested through a master-feeder structure, on a leveraged basis primarily in senior secured loans of private U.S. lower-middle-market companies.
+The investment period is generally 3-5 years with a lifespan of 10-12 years.

+- (4) Private Debt/Private Credit direct lending funds: The System's direct lending funds are each invested through a master-feeder structure, on a leveraged basis primarily in senior secured loans of private U.S. lower-middle-market companies.
 Strategies employ a capital preservation focus and structured investments with strong covenant provisions to reduce associated risks, underwriting multiple cushions to provide downside protections.
-Investment period is generally 3-5 years with reinvestment of committed capital. - (6) Commingled infrastructure funds: The System's two infrastructure funds invest in core assets that generate long-term stable cash yields, have modest price appreciation, and provide inflation protection.
+Investment period is generally 3-5 years with reinvestment of committed capital. - (5) Commingled infrastructure funds: The System's infrastructure funds invest in core assets that generate long-term stable cash yields, have modest price appreciation, and provide inflation protection.
 Types of assets include energy (water, wind, and solar, etc.), transportation (toll roads and bridges, airports, and seaports, etc.), and social (hospitals, prisons, and schools, etc.).
 Investments are located domestically as well as in the Organization for Economic Co-operation and Development (OECD) countries internationally.
-Each fund has lockup periods of 4 years and, after that initial period, redemptions can be requested on a quarterly basis, if liquidity is available.

-(7) Private Equity Funds: The System's private equity fund represents investments in privately owned companies that are not listed on public market exchanges.
+Each fund has lockup periods of 4 years and, after that initial period, redemptions can be requested on a quarterly basis, if liquidity is available. - equity fund represents investments in privately owned companies that are not listed on public market exchanges.
 They are typically accessed through partnerships and managed by external general partners.
 The System's one private equity fund is composed of primaries, secondaries, and co-investments, split between North America and international markets.
-Most investments are sourced from the small-to-mid market investment universe
+Most investments are sourced from the small-to-mid market investment universe.